yminsky/ocaml-user-experience/README.md

 ## The experience for newbies is simple

-Part of this is that users are not exposed to many different control services.
-Users have a single tool through which the majority of their interactions happen.
+Part of this is that users should not be exposed to many different control services.
+Users should have a single tool through which the majority of their interactions happen.

 Also, the experience for setting up a new project and starting to write code should have as few steps as possible.